Kenya - Country Commercial Guide

 6) Specially Permitted Procurement Procedure

 The Act gives guidelines on when each of the options is applicable.
-In most cases for large budget items, open tendering is the standard practice as it is seen to be the most transparent and least controversial process; however, it has been prone to abuse in some cases and frivolous lawsuits in others.
+In most cases, for large budget items, open tendering is the standard practice as it is seen to be the most transparent and least controversial process; however, it has been prone to abuse in some cases and frivolous lawsuits in others.

-U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
-A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
+U.S. companies bidding on GoK tenders may also qualify for U.S. Government advocacy from the U.S. Commerce Department’s International Trade Administration.
+The Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
 Consult Advocacy for Foreign Government Contracts for additional information.

 Financing of Projects

 There are three sources of external assistance: multilateral, bilateral, and Private Voluntary Organizations (PVOs).
 The first category can further be divided into United Nations Organizations and non-United Nations multilateral institutions.
-Bilateral donors lead in provision of project financing, followed by multilaterals and PVOs.
+Bilateral donors lead in the provision of project financing, followed by multilaterals and PVOs.